Talcum Powder Composition in Cosmetics

 Is Talcum Powder Contaminated by Asbestos Fibers?

 The answer is yes.
-Some talcum powders may contain asbestos, a naturally occurring silicate mineral just like talc but have a different type of crystal structure.
+Some talcum powders may contain asbestos, a naturally occurring silicate mineral like talc but have a different crystal structure.
 Unlike talcum powder, asbestos is listed as a known carcinogen by the United States Federal Food and Drug Administration (FDA).
 According to the Environmental Working Group’s Skin Deep website, asbestiform fibers have been linked to talcum powder.
 This website has listed asbestiform fibers as a known human carcinogen due to its concern about non-reproductive organ system toxicity.
 The area of concern that asbestiform fibers appose is to the respiratory system.

 FDA Asbestos Fibers in Cosmetics Survey

-The FDA covered the study in a broad spectrum by identifying products for testing listed by price range from low, medium and high.
+The FDA covered the study in a broad spectrum by identifying products for testing listed by price range from low, medium, and high.
 The FDA selected 34 talc-containing cosmetic products for the survey.
 The products used in the study included:

 • blush